almogshab/homeassignment/README.md

 # User Greeting Application

-This is a simple web application built with Spring Boot for the backend and plain HTML, CSS, and JavaScript for the frontend.
-The application allows a user to enter their name, submit it to the server, and then displays a personalized greeting.
+This is a simple web application built with Spring Boot using Gradle and jdk17 as the build tool for the backend, and plain HTML, CSS, and JavaScript for the frontend.
+The application allows users to enter their name, submit it to the server, and receive a personalized greeting in response.

 ## Features